-A Merchant Cash Advance can be the perfect solution for any Essential Business owner looking for a quick funding option to finance and eventually get the business running; stricter banking regulations create inefficiency in business operations.
+A Merchant Cash Advance can be the perfect solution for any Essential Business owner looking for a quick funding option, and eventually getting their business running; strict banking regulations create inefficiency in business operations.

 You may access these documents from your bank’s online portal or have them mailed to your postal address.

-Balance Sheets are a summary of your assets and liabilities, one which clearly indicates everything that you own (assets, money, etc) and what you owe to your business associates and/or suppliers.
+Balance Sheets are a summary of your assets and liabilities, which indicate everything you own (assets, money, etc) and what you owe to your business associates and/or suppliers.
 Balance sheets provide a sneak peek into the financial health of your business.

 Since most businesses have a high rate of fallout within their first year, most MCA loan providers like to trust businesses that have been operational for a little longer than that.